15 Different Types of Milling Machines

 #15.
 Omniversal milling machine.

-This is a customized horizontal milling machine.
-It consists of two spindles, one of which is in horizontal plane, as other is carry through a universal swivelling head.
+This machine is a special type of horizontal milling machine.
+It has two spindles, one of which lies in the horizontal plane while the other is through a universal swiveling head.

-In addition to the table movements obtained in a universal milling machine, the knee can be tilted to a required angle.
-It is useful for machining helical grooves, reamer and bevel gears.
-It is mostly used in tool room work.
+Besides the movements of the table in a universal milling machine, the knee can be set to the rotational movement to the required angle, which is useful for machining helical grooves and for reamer and bevel gears.
+The machine is mainly used in tool room work.

 Conclusion